-Here are delicious vegan Passover recipes for a memorable Seder, celebrating freedom and the arrival of spring.
+Here are delicious vegan Passover seder recipes for a memorable holiday, celebrating freedom and the arrival of spring.

 The Passover Seder is a religious service as well as a feast, during which which celebrants gather around the table and recount the story of the Exodus as told by the Haggadah (Passover prayer book).
 Sampling many symbolic foods and drinking sweet wine an intrinsic part of this ritual.